The problems of Beach Boulevard are real, but so is the progress in our multiyear effort to Rebuild Beach.

-Each day, we are addressing public safety and quality of life issues on Beach.
+In the meantime, we are addressing public safety and quality of life issues on Beach every day with strict enforcement by Anaheim Police and Code Enforcement.

 We are sharing plans and updates, meeting with the community and businesses and hosting other community events as we work to Rebuild Beach.
 Check back here for upcoming events.